-Staff requests that the Committee authorize the referral of MTC Resolution No. 4265, Revised to the Commission for the renewal of the Debt Policy for MTC and all MTC affiliated entities as well as ABAG which is administered under the Contract for Services.
+Referral of MTC Resolution No. 4265, Revised to the Commission for the renewal of the Debt Policy for MTC and all MTC affiliated entities as well as the Association of Bay Area Governments (ABAG), which is administered under the Contract for Services between MTC and ABAG.